ICSC: Recurring grid alerts show deeper reliability issues in coal plants

 El Niño ups chances of yellow alerts in Luzon by mid-May – ICSC

 QUEZON CITY, April 16, 2024 – The Luzon grid is expected to experience a tight power supply in May, particularly from May 13 to 26, potentially leading to yellow alerts as El Niño threatens the country’s power sufficiency this dry season.
-Manila-based think tank Institute for Climate and Sustainable Cities (ICSC) launched the report entitled [...]
+Manila-based think tank Institute for Climate and Sustainable Cities (ICSC) launched the report entitled “Philippine Power Outlook: Reviewing the Adequacy of Power Supply for April to June 2024” today, which examined power supply projections in Luzon, Visayas, and Mindanao based on the power demand and supply outlook presented by the Department of Energy (DOE).
+It also delved into [...]

 Bleak, challenging energy sector outlook seen in ’23 [Business Mirror]